Glavo/kala-common/docs/Tutorial.md

 * `Seq`
   * `ImmutableSeq`: An immutable seq.
 The user cannot modify it, but can generate another seq from an existing seq.
   * `MutableSeq`: A mutable seq.
 It is similar to an array in that the user can modify this seq, but it does not provide methods that would change the size of the seq.
-    * `MutableList`: It is a better alternative to `java.util.List` and provides more useful methods.
+    * `MutableList`: A mutable and resizable seq.
+It is a better alternative to `java.util.List` and provides more useful methods.

 This is a diagram of the basic collection types: